-These problems are caused by the diagram being anchored to the nose so I have devised a new diagram that anchors the eyebrow to the eye and is therefore largely independent of things like your nose width or the distance between the eyes.
-It is based on the average female eyebrow which also happens to be the classic eyebrow shape.
+These problems are caused by trying to anchor the eyebrow shape and position to the nose, so I have devised a new diagram that anchors the eyebrow to the eye and is therefore largely independent of things like your nose width or the distance between the eyes.
+It is based on the average female eyebrow which also happens to have the classic eyebrow shape.
 Here it is:

-Many diagrams suggest the the arch should be aligned with the outer edge of the iris rather than the outer corner of the eye but when you look at averaged pictures of women like the one I have used above, you can see that the arch is normally a little further out than that and aligns with the outer corner.
+Many diagrams suggest that the arch should be aligned with the outer edge of the iris rather than the outer corner of the eye but when you look at averaged pictures of women like the one I have used above, you can see that the arch is normally a little further out than that, and aligns with the outer corner.

-For thickness I would say that the thickest part of the eyebrow should not be more than the thickness of a pencil but don't go too thin – it is a common mistake to pluck the eyebrows too thin – it's not masculinising but it is not as attractive in many cases.
+For thickness I would say that the thickest part of the eyebrow should not be more than the thickness of a pencil but don't go too thin – it is a common mistake to pluck the eyebrows too thin – it's not masculinising if you do, but in my opinion, it is not as attractive.

-You don't have to follow an eyebrow plucking diagram exactly!
-People vary and some people's eyebrows will naturally fall a little outside the diagrams and still be attractive so see the diagrams as a useful guide but not an absolute rule - you should always adapt to suit your own face and don't try to force your eyebrows too far outside their natural shape.
+You don't have to follow the eyebrow plucking diagram exactly!
+Use it as a guide, not as an absolute rule.
+This is because people's natural eyebrow shape varies a lot - some have very straight eyebrows, some are very arched and the arch can naturally be in different positions.
+You should always adapt to suit your own face and don't try to force your eyebrows too far outside their natural shape.

 And remember, you almost always only pluck the underside of the eyebrows.
 You generally only pluck along the top edge to remove the odd stray hair.